• Skip to primary navigation

 One Pot Minced Beef Hotpot

-As most of us are rushed for time these days it’s good to make a midweek meal that’s not fiddly, cooks in one pot and will satisfy your family.
-Our ancestors would have cooked everything in one pot, there were no range cookers back then so I think it’s nice to go back to basics and think simple and delicious!
+Our ancestors would have cooked everything in one pot.
+There were no range cookers back then so it’s nice to go back to basics and focus on simplicity!

 One Pot Minced Beef Hotpot